 If you’re not convinced how wonderful these devices can be, try one.
-Low

-	cost, and even more usable than your home model because they’re lightweight

-	and require no water supply or electricity.
+Low cost, and even more usable than your home model because they’re lightweight and require no water supply or electricity.
 You’ll quickly be persuaded.
-You

-	might even want to upgrade to a full-sized model after a short trial period.
+You might even want to upgrade to a full-sized model after a short trial period, like I did (now using the excellent Bio Bidet BB-2000 bidet seat).
 Or, you’ll want to have both, using your portable for when you’re on the go.

 What is a Portable Bidet?

 A bidet is not a toilet.
 The two appliances are often combined in modern bathrooms, but historically and functionally they’re completely different devices.
 A toilet is used to capture waste; a bidet is used to help remove it from you.
 The bidet – whether full-sized model or portable – sprays water on the anus or genitals to remove unwanted material and wash you.

 Some bidets, the full-sized models mostly, can warm your body, dry you afterward, or perform other functions.
 But all of them feature that same basic ability: removing feces remaining after elimination or in aiding feminine hygiene.

 A portable bidet simply does that in a slightly different way than a full-sized home or hotel model.
 Rather than being built-in to a toilet or toilet seat (there are relatively few entirely separate bidet appliances in the U.S. today), the portable style is just what the name suggests.

 It’s typically a bottle containing a small portion of water.

 Most portable bidets operate via mechanical action (you squeeze that bottle) while a few are battery-powered.
 For those with special medical needs, it can be filled with a solution containing Witch Hazel, disinfectant, or other chemical such as hydrogen peroxide.